CumulusNetworks/docs/content/cumulus-netq-48/Installation-Management/Install-NetQ/In‌stall-NetQ-Agents.md

 ### Configure the Agent to Communicate over a Specific Port

-By default, NetQ uses port 31980 for communication between the NetQ appliance or VM and NetQ Agents.
-If you want the NetQ Agent to communicate with the NetQ appliance or VM via a different port, you need to specify the port number when configuring the NetQ Agent, like this:
+By default, NetQ uses port 31980 for communication between the NetQ server and NetQ Agents for on-premises deployments and port 443 for cloud deployments.
+If you want the NetQ Agent to communicate with the NetQ sever via a different port, you need to specify the port number when configuring the NetQ Agent, like this:

 ```
 sudo netq config add agent server 192.168.1.254 port 7379